 These manuscripts are succinct comments on a basic neuroscience topic of direct relevance to psychiatry.
 They should be focused and scholarly but also can reflect the personal views of the author.
 Neuroscience and Psychiatry articles should have no more than 3 authors.
 Maximum length: 1500-1800 words of text, with no more than 1 table or figure and no more than 10 references.

-Research Letters reporting original research should not exceed 600 words of text (not including acknowledgment, table, figure, or references) and 6 references and may include up to 2 tables or figures.
+Research Letters reporting original research should not exceed 600 words of text (not including acknowledgment, abstract, tables, figures, or references) and 6 references and may include up to 2 tables or figures.
 Online supplementary material is not allowed.
 Research letters may have no more than 7 authors.
 The text should include the full name, academic degrees, and a single institutional affiliation for each author and the e-mail address for the corresponding author.
 Other persons who have contributed to the study may be indicated in an Acknowledgment, with their permission, including their academic degrees, affiliation, contribution to the study, and an indication if compensation was received for their role.
 Letters must not duplicate other material published or submitted for publication.
-In general, Research Letters should be divided into the following sections: To the Editor (which serves as an introduction), Methods, Results, and Discussion.
+In general, Research Letters should be divided into the following sections: introduction, Methods, Results, and Discussion.
 Research Letters should be double-spaced and a word count should be provided with each letter.
 They should not include an abstract, but otherwise should follow all of the guidelines in Manuscript Preparation and Submission Requirements.
 Letters not meeting these specifications are generally not considered.

 Letter to the Editor